smudge/sojourn/README.md

 Events (`Sojourn::Event`) consist of a name, a set of properties (key-value hash) and information about the request.
 In the current ActiveRecord implementation, requests (`Sojourn::Request`) can be queried separately and may have many events.
-Requests also track browser (`Sojourn::Browser`) and campaign (`Sojourn::Campaign`) info as unique models.
 See 'Usage' below for the details of these models.

 ## Usage